All Eyes On the Mediterranean

 What was going on during the coup attempt, the mass arrest and mass dismissal in Turkey and how did it affect the political sentiment?

-»My Kabul« tells the divers story and the colorful culture of the 4-million-habitant city at the Hindu Kush.
-The documentary provides insight into how Kabul's music scene is strongly linked to Austria, reveals the secrets of Afghan art and shows the once powerful Taliban spokesman who spent years in the US prison camp in Guantanamo Bay and talks about the incredible violence against women.
+»My Kabul« takes us on a journey though the colourful history of the 4-million-habitant city at the Hindu Kush.
+The documentary provides insight into how Kabul's music scene is strongly linked to Austria, reveals the secrets of Afghan art and Features the once powerful Taliban spokesman, who spent years in Guantanamo Bay prison, speak about the incredible violence against women.

 China - The Largest City in the World